Dimpros/ai-financial-newsletter/README.md

 # 📰 AI Financial Newsletter Automation

-Automated daily financial newsletter that scrapes Google News, summarizes with Gemini AI, and emails you a personalized market briefing based on your portfolio.
+Automated daily financial newsletter that scrapes Google News, summarizes with Your preferred LLM (Gemini by default), and emails you a personalized market briefing based on your portfolio.

 ## Features